-The first thing you should do is become familiar with the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-In short, this protects any employee who gives proper notice of a military-related absence from discrimination or retaliation.
-Furthermore, it provides reemployment rights for up to five years.
+The most important thing you can do is become familiar with the Uniformed Services Employment and Reemployment Rights Act (USERRA).

-Generally, as far as pay goes, public employers are required to pay military personnel while on duty or at least the difference between military pay and public employment pay.
-Private employers are not required to pay military personnel while on leave.
-Some private employers choose to continue paying them, but it is not required by law.
+As far as pay goes, public employers are required to pay military personnel while on duty.
+Or, at the very least, the difference between military pay and public employment pay.

-In addition to federal USERRA, employers need to consult their state for additional guidelines that might apply to military pay and employment.
+In addition to the USERRA, employers and employees should consult their state government for guidelines that apply to military pay and employment.